 Juries gave their verdict by majority vote.
 The sums at stake in litigation could be substantial and jurors were likely to be poor, which raised an obvious risk of bribery.
 To prevent that, the Athenians contrived elaborate procedures designed to make sure that no juror would know what case he would be assigned to until more or less the last minute.

-No full text of the laws has survived, merely pieces quoted in the orations written by professional orators to be memorized by prosecutor or defendant and fragments of laws recorded in surviving inscriptions, and we cannot be sure that even what we do have is accurate; an orator might, and it seems likely that some did, deliberately misrepresent the law in order to make it appear more favorable to his case.
+No full text of the laws has survived, merely pieces quoted in the orations written by professional orators to be memorized by prosecutor or defendant and fragments of laws recorded in surviving inscriptions or mentioned in surviving literature.
+We cannot be sure that even what we do have is accurate; an orator might, and it seems likely that some did, deliberately misrepresent the law in order to make it appear more favorable to his case.
 It appears, however, that each law included, explicitly or implicitly, a description of the court in which cases arising from it was to be tried and the procedure for initiating a case; the magistrate responsible for the case would be the magistrate associated with that court.
-Some cases were to be initiated by the plaintiff or private prosecutor arresting the defendant and taking him to prison, some by bringing the defendant to the magistrate to be arrested, others by other procedures.
+Some cases were initiated by the plaintiff or private prosecutor arresting the defendant and taking him to prison, some by bringing the defendant to the magistrate to be arrested, others by other procedures.
 Unlike the Chinese statutes, the laws did not, in most cases, specify the penalty; that was left to the jury.

 Once the case was initiated, it was up to the magistrate to collect evidence and run the trial.
 The parties were not allowed a legal representative to present their case, as in a modern trial; each had to speak for himself, although it was permitted for a party to yield some of his time to a friend to speak for him on an unpaid basis.
 There were no limits to what sorts of arguments could be introduced; it seems to have been common for a defendant to bring his children to stand by him, in the hope of inspiring pity in the jurors.
 Litigants could, and often did, employ orators to write speeches for them, which the litigant would then memorize and deliver.
 A considerable number of these speeches were preserved for their literary value, which is why we know as much as we do about the legal system.5